sericson0/TigerTango/README.md

 ![alt text](<docs/TangoTiger Breakdown.png>)

-(Note that some of the layout look has changed in the development version, but the functionality is the same.)
+(Note that this documentation gives the github layout.
+The version on the Virtual DJ website has some differences.)

-TangoTiger is separated into 6 main components.
+TangoTiger is separated into 7 main components.
 1. **Browser** Set up playlists and can search for songs in your library.
 2. **Staging Area** Prepare your tandas.
    Note: The staging area is an always viewable automix panel, which allows you to use the side view in the File explorer panel to pull up playlists.
 This is one of the additions of TigerTango to help with tango DJing.
 3. **Decks 1 and 2** Where songs will play from.
-TigerTango is set up to switch between decks when in auto mode.
+TigerTango is set up to play in dualdeck mode.
 4. **Master** Includes master effects (plugins) and your master fader.
-Also includes information on headphone volume and mic volume (when one is plugged in).
+Also includes information on headphone volume and mic volume when these are plugged in.
 5. **Info** Access settings and information such as time, master VU metering, and battery life.
+6. **Toolbox** Includes additional plugin spaces and warninig indicators that denote settings that could cause issues with TigerTango.
-6. **Panels** Opens movable windows of parts of the browser window.
+7. **Panels** Opens movable resiable windows.

 #### Browser
 You can find detailed documentation on the browser section in the virtual DJ user manual [here](https://virtualdj.com/manuals/virtualdj/interface/browser.html) (https://virtualdj.com/manuals/virtualdj/interface/browser.html)